-The next step in building a phylogenetic tree is to perform hierarchical clustering: step 1 is to create a separate cluster for each species (a cluster with N=1).
+To reconstruct the likely evolutionary history of the sample (i.e., phylogenetic tree reconstruction) we work with the original distance matrix.
+We use the matrix in a so-called "agglomerative clustering" procedure: step 1 is to create a separate cluster for each species (a cluster with N=1).
 Step 2 is to search for the two clusters that are most similar, and we merge them to form a bigger cluster.
 We then continue with step 2 over and over again until we are left with a single, massive cluster.